-Note that inside of a character class, all regular expression operators lose their special meaning except escape ('\') and the character class operators, '-', ']]', and, at the beginning of the class, '^'.
+Note that inside of a character class, all regular expression operators lose their special meaning except escape ('\') and the character class operators, '-', ']]', and, at the beginning of the class, '-'.

 The regular expressions listed above are grouped according to precedence, from highest precedence at the top to lowest at the bottom.
-Those grouped together have equal precedence (see special note on the precedence of the repeat operator, '{}', under the documentation for the '--posix' POSIX compliance option).
-For example, foo|(bar)
+Those grouped together have equal precedence (see special note on the precedence of the repeat operator, '{}, under the documentation for the '--posix' POSIX compliance option).
+For example, since the '\' operator has higher precedence than concatenation, and concatenation higher than alternation ('|').
+This pattern therefore matches either the string 'foo' or the string 'ba' followed by zero-or-more 'r''s.
+To match 'foo' or zero-or-more repetitions of the string 'bar', use: